Machine learning in wastewater treatment: insights from modelling a pilot denitrification reactor: Conclusions

 \subsection{Declaration of generative AI in the writing process}

-During the preparation of this work, the authors used ChatGPT as a tool to generate ideas for improving the readability of certain parts of the manuscript.
-The authors reviewed, edited, and reformulated the text independently and take full responsibility for the content of the published article.
+During the preparation of this work, the authors used ChatGPT to get suggestions on how to improve the readability of certain parts of the manuscript.
+The authors reviewed, edited, and reformulated the text independently and take full responsibility for the content of the published article